 To install the necessary packages, from a terminal prompt enter:

-sudo apt install qemu-kvm libvirt-daemon-system
+sudo apt update sudo apt install qemu-kvm libvirt-daemon-system

 After installing libvirt-daemon-system, the user used to manage virtual machines will need to be added to the libvirt group.
 This is done automatically for members of the sudo group, but needs to be done in additon for anyone else that should access system wide libvirt resources.
 Doing so will grant the user access to the advanced networking options.